clash-streaming/clash-streaming.github.io/pages/query_model.md

 **For ease of programming (and enforcing good style from the user ;)) in CLASH all attribute accesses in select and from clauses need to be qualified with the base relation or the alias of the base relation.**

+## Windows

+As shortly mentioned above, Clash allows the specification of windows.
+A window marks for an input how long tuples are valid and thus should be considered potential join partners.
+For the user this is a way to specify timeliness of relevant tuples.
+But more important, this is a method to make the infinite stream of data a finite bag of tuples.

+For now, we only support windows for input relations.

 ## Connection to the Outside World